 Since the airside project began many of the women photographed have proceeded to the top of their professions - and some have retired leaving an inspirational legacy for their younger colleagues.

-Works from airside are in the collection of The Royal College of Surgeons London, The National Galleries of Scotland and the City Art Centre Edinburgh.
+Works from airside are in the collection of the Royal College of Surgeons, London and The City Art Centre Edinburgh.
+The original 26 portraits in the series are in the collection of The National Galleries of Scotland, Edinburgh.